shrashti-19/Predusk_Assignment/readme.md

 # Predusk Assignment – Backend & AI Intern

-A full-stack assignment project for **Predusk Technology Pvt.
+An assignment project for **Predusk Technology Pvt.
 Ltd.** recruitment.
 It includes backend APIs built with **Node.js + Express + MongoDB**, and a frontend built with **React + Vite**.

 ---